JohnStortaJr/basic-aws-wordpress/README.md

 *PUBLIC_KEY* is your public SSH key.
 The default key is usually located in ~/.ssh/id_rsa.pub.
 Paste the contents of this file inside the double quotes

 Refer to the comments within each .tf file for information about what they contain.
-It may help to review the files in this order... variable.tf         Variable definitions main.tf             Terraform and AWS initialization security-group.tf
+It may help to review the files in this order... main.tf             Terraform initialization variable.tf         Variable definitions security-group.tf   Security group for access to the EC2 instances access-key.tf       SSH key for logging in to the EC2 instances instances.tf        EC2 configurations
-access-key.tf
-instances.tf